75 Secrets Nurses Wish They Could Tell You

 Always ask anyone who comes into your room if they’ve washed their hands

-“There are a few doctors at every hospital who just don’t think that they need to wash their hands between seeing patients.
+“There are staff at every hospital who just don’t think that they need to wash their hands between seeing patients.
 Others get distracted and forget.
 So always ask anyone who comes into your room, ‘Have you washed your hands?’” —Kathy Stephens Williams, RN.
 And make sure you don’t make these hand-washing mistakes yourself, either.

 Please give physical affection to dying loved ones